SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-tomcat-opentelemetry.md

 The following are the [Fields](/docs/manage/fields) that will be created as part of the Tomcat App install, if not already present.

-- **`webengine.cluster.name`** - User configured.
+- `webengine.cluster.name`.
+User configured.
 Set a value of the cluster where your Tomcat instance resides.
 This will be tagged along with the data sent to Sumo.
-- **`webengine.system`** - Has a fixed value of **tomcat**.
+- `webengine.system`.
+Has a fixed value of **tomcat**.
-- **`sumo.datasource`** - Has a fixed value of **tomcat**.
+- `sumo.datasource`.
+Has a fixed value of **tomcat**.

 ## Prerequisites

 The Sumo Logic App for Apache Tomcat uses three types of logs:

-1. Tomcat Access logs \ Log format description: [https://tomcat.apache.org/tomcat-8.0-doc/config/valve.html](https://tomcat.apache.org/tomcat-8.0-doc/config/valve.html) Recommended pattern used is pattern="common"
+1. Tomcat Access logs.
+[Log format description](https://tomcat.apache.org/tomcat-8.0-doc/config/valve.html).
+Recommended pattern used is pattern="common".
-2. Tomcat Catalina.out logs \ Log format description: <https://docs.oracle.com/javase/8/docs/api/java/util/logging/SimpleFormatter.html>
+2. Tomcat Catalina.out logs.
+[Log format description](https://docs.oracle.com/javase/8/docs/api/java/util/logging/SimpleFormatter.html)
-3. Tomcat Garbage Collection (GC) logs \ Log format description: <https://stackoverflow.com/questions/4468546/explanation-of-tomcat-gc-log-statements>
+3. Tomcat Garbage Collection (GC) logs.
+[Log format description](https://stackoverflow.com/questions/4468546/explanation-of-tomcat-gc-log-statements)

 By default, Tomcat logs are stored in `/usr/share/tomcat/logs/` The default directory for log files is listed in the `/usr/share/tomcat/conf/logging.properties` file.